Mohammad-Qasem/reading-notes/README.md

  to be like **your text**

-2-If you need to list of points ,just write:
+2-If you need to list of points,just write:

      1-for the first point.